Shreyaaa2424/full-stack_internship-2025-26-/README.md

 # full-stack_internship-2025-26-
-we learned about html, css, js, python,django,sql,mongodb
+we learned about html, css, js, python,django